-It doesn't matter what fruit you choose—the key here is to have a variety.
-"Every fruit has different nutrients and you should eat a new one every day," says Magers.
+Fresh fruit is a great option for people who are trying to get flat abs.
+It doesn't matter which fruit — the key here is to have a variety.
+"Every fruit has different nutrients and you should eat a new one every day," said Magers.
 "Berries may be the most nutritious and grapefruit may have the fewest calories, but that doesn't mean that you should limit yourself to them.
-Ideally, you should eat fruit by itself in the first half of your day because it is digested quickly and will give you quick release energy and won't bog you down, especially before a workout.
+Ideally, you should eat fruit by itself in the first half of your day because it is digested quickly, will give you a quick release of energy and won't bog you down — especially before a workout.
 Eating it alone is best because combining it with protein or dairy makes it harder for your body to break it down."
-If you absolutely can't eat fresh fruit by itself, try it with a dairy-free coconut yogurt.
+For people who absolutely can't eat fresh fruit by itself, Magers suggested trying it with a dairy-free coconut yogurt.

 These Chickpea Burgers are a hit (between Carson and I of course, kids were like, Chickpea wha??).
 The coriander, cumin and cilantro add so much flavor, and the mushrooms combined with the beans made it taste hearty and delicious.
 I love them, and will make them again and again.
 We serve ours in pita pockets topped them with avocado, tomato and a store-bought tzatziki sauce (and I will forever have to Google the spelling of that word).